Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Base Rental: $299 for 7 days ($42.71/day) Full Insurance Package: $343 for 7 days ($49/day) Total Cost: $642 Insurance Percentage: 53% of total cost

 In this scenario, insurance costs nearly as much as the car rental itself.
-If you already have coverage through your personal auto insurance or credit card, you're essentially paying twice for the same protection.
+If you already have coverage through your personal auto insurance or credit card, you're paying twice for the same protection.

 Pincher's Pro Tip